The Copula Verb だ

 非過去形

-The non-past/basic form (非過去形・基本形) of the copula verb だ encompasses both the present and future tense forms3 as well as the base form of the English copula verb “to be.”
+The non-past (非過去形), also known as the basic form (基本形), of the copula verb だ encompasses both the present and future tense forms3 as well as the base form of the English copula verb “to be.”

-In the example sentences that follow, we will see how XはYだ can stand for the present tense and the future tense.
-In doing so, だ in its “predicative form,” as it is at the end of the sentence and constitutes as the main clause (主節) of the sentence.
-Thankfully, no other clauses but the main clause are involved here.
+In these examples, だ is in its “predicative form,” appearing at the end of the sentence and constitutes the main clause (主節) of the sentence.

 That over there is a Buddhist temple.